perama-v/address-appearance-index-specs/README.md

 An inclusive range of block numbers (heights) used to define which transactions are suitable for inclusion in a given container.
-The `old` block is used as the identifier for the parent `AddressIndeSubset`.
+The `old` block is used as the identifier for the parent `AddressIndexSubset`.
 The `new` block is defined as `old` plus `BLOCK_RANGE_WIDTH`.

 ```python